The 44 Chromosome Man

 In the figure, only two chromosomes are shown.
 Numbers 14 and 15 were chosen because these are the two that are fused in the 44 chromosome man.

-The parent with the balanced translocation can make 6 different kids of sperm or egg (the second row).
-As the figure shows, when the eggs and sperm combine, 2/3 of the time the fetus ends up with an extra or missing chromosome.
+The parent with the balanced translocation can make 4 different kinds of sperm or egg (the second row).
+As the figure shows, when the eggs and sperm combine, 1/2 of the time the fetus ends up with an extra or missing chromosome.
 Unless this chromosome is the X, Y or number 21, the usual result is miscarriage or being born with severe problems.

 In this case it would almost certainly result in miscarriage.
 In fact, the 44 chromosome man's family has a long history of miscarriages and spontaneous abortions.